SparrOSDeveloperTeam/SparrOS-old/oem/zipdrive/Readme.md

 ## Setting up zipdrive driver

-To setup the zipdrive driver, download `zipdrive-install.sh` and `zipdrive` to the same directory.
-Then launch the bash script in root.
+To setup the zipdrive driver, download `zipdrive-driver-1.0.0_ubuntu3.1_all.deb` from <a href="#">here</a>, and run

+`sudo dpkg --install zipdrive-driver-1.0.0_ubuntu3.1_all.deb`

+The package will install.

 ## Removing the driver

-To remove the driver, download `zipdrive-uninstall.sh` will remove all components for the installer.
+To remove the driver, run the command

+`sudo dpkg --remove zipdrive-driver`

+and rm the `/mnt/zip` folder.

 ## zipdrive commands

-* `zipdrive -m` mounts the diskette.
+* `sudo zipdrive -m` mounts the diskette.
-* `zipdrive -u` umounts the diskette.
+* `sudo zipdrive -u` umounts the diskette.
-* `zipdrive -e` ejects the diskette from the physical drive.
+* `sudo zipdrive -e` ejects the diskette from the physical drive.